Oreire/app-balancer-project/README.md

    #Secure Backend Nodes and applications with private subnets & Route Tables (RTs)

-# This project implements a layered approach to the microservice design to promote
+# This project implements a layered microservice design and approach that promotes

    #Reusability